JuanAI/kafka-poc/README.md

 - [x] Kafka with and withouth zookeeper
 - [x] Kafka single & multiple brokers
 - [x] Add consumer & producer in docker compose and enable communication
-- [ ] Add redis database for multiple producers & one consumer & one broker
+- [x] Add redis database for multiple producers & one consumer & one broker
 - [ ] Add python consumer
 - [ ] Add frontend from consumer for displaying last ticks from brokers
-- [ ] Add Prometheus & Grafana for monitoring kafka
+- [ ] Add Prometheus & Grafana for monitoring kafka broker
 - [ ] Add dependabot
 - [ ] Include docker Swam, and learn how to use it
 - [ ] Deploy infrastructure in AWS using TF -> EC2 Spot Instances
 - [ ] Use mechanism for spotting EC2 Spot instance termination warning
 - [ ] Use faster consumers in rust code